land-o1234/blog.wackyfunmagazine.com/_posts/2024-12-20-top10-christmas-movies.md

 5. Christmas with the Kranks
 6. Rudolph the Red-Nosed Reindeer
 7. The Santa Clause
-8. Dr. Seuss’s How the Grinch Stole Christmas
+8. How the Grinch Stole Christmas
 9. The Star
 10. The Night They Saved Christmas